poetsec/quechua-library/README.md

 # quechua-library
 Directory for all Quechua language resources.
-Still a work-in-progress.
+Still in the process of adding resource titles, authors, and links.